Skip to content

 Beyond the bake-off: closing the synthesis loop

-The Sci Adv 2025 paper doesn’t stop at “predict overpotential well.”
-It screens 17,500 candidate compositions, picks eight predicted-top ones, runs automated synthesis on those, and lands on TiFeNiZn- CoOOH at 263 mV/dec experimental OER overpotential.
-That closed loop — predict → screen → synthesize → measure — is what made it a Science Advances paper rather than a methods note.
+Sci Adv 2025 doesn’t stop at “predict overpotential well.”
+It screens 17,500 compositions, synthesizes the predicted-top eight, and lands on TiFeNiZn-CoOOH at 263 mV/dec experimental OER.
+That closed loop — predict → screen → synthesize → measure — is what makes it a Science Advances paper rather than a methods note.
+Attention-MIL has two structural fits for the same loop: the quantile head delivers calibrated uncertainty that drops into any standard BO acquisition function (EI/UCB/Thompson) without extra engineering, and the aka_k map tells the chemist what to vary — “activity is concentrated on the Sr-substituted sites, so perturb those” — not just whether to synthesize.

 5. Open questions before committing